 However, not everyone receives an official diagnosis or reason behind why they are having difficulty conceiving.
 In those who receive a diagnosis of unexplained fertility, many couples will undergo fertility treatment options, and finding the root cause may not be as straight forward.

-At GinSen, almost a quarter of our infertility patients come to us due to unexplained infertility.
+At our clinics – GinSen, almost a quarter of our infertility patients come to us due to unexplained infertility.